Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 Long Hard Work And Much Studies To Become A Scribe

 It was hard work that usually took four to five years to go through scribe school, where all scholars were male.
-The scribe needed writing reed brushes dipped in red and black ink to his daily work.
+The scribe needed writing reed brushes dipped in red and black ink for daily work.

 Most often, a professional scribe wrote on papyrus.
-However, the scribes could not do papyrus exercises at the studies because it was costly material.
+However, the scribes could not do papyrus exercises during the studies because they were costly materials.

 Early in the morning, each scribe came to his work with a small basket containing some bread and beer and returned home late afternoon.
 The students had to confront and learn many complicated scripts, including various signs.
-At first, they spent plenty of time acquainting themselves with hieroglyphic symbols by copying them over and over again onto old fragments of pottery, flakes of limestone, or wood boards with replaceable surfaces, until they remembered it perfectly.
+At first, they spent plenty of time acquainting themselves with hieroglyphic symbols by repeatedly copying them onto old pottery fragments, limestone flakes, or wood boards with replaceable surfaces until they remembered them perfectly.

-Black ink was used for the body of a text and red to mark chapter headings or a significant phrase.
+Black ink was used for the body of a text, and red to mark chapter headings or significant phrases.

-In the "Daily Life of the Ancient Egyptians" by Bob Brier, A. Hoyt Hobbs, we read:
+In the "Daily Life of the Ancient Egyptians" by Bob Brier and A. Hoyt Hobbs, we read:

 Scribes Had Many Privileges

-Despite difficulties in studies, however, many students successfully graduated and could become professional scribes with many privileges.
+Despite difficulties in their studies, however, many students successfully graduated and could become professional scribes with many privileges.
 As a scribe, a young man could enjoy opportunities for advancement.
-Specific orders of Egyptian priests required scribal skills, as did the quartermaster corps of the army and many government jobs
+Specific orders of Egyptian priests required scribal skills, as did the quartermaster corps of the army and many government jobs.

 Scribes were considered part of the royal court, were not enrolled for compulsory military service, and did not pay taxes.
 They were also free from the heavy manual labor and worked with painters and artisans who decorated reliefs and other building works with scenes, prominent figures, or hieroglyphic text.

-Egyptian scribes also were extremely busy copying books of the dead for thousands of customers interested in immortality.
-Such copies did not always represent good quality; many scrolls (especially different spells) were very beautifully decorated with colored paintings.
-Others were brief with no illustrations, but people paid for them and generally, all the scribes' customers were satisfied.
+Egyptian scribes were also extremely busy copying books of the dead for thousands of customers interested in immortality.
+Such copies did not always represent good quality; many scrolls (incredibly different spells) were beautifully decorated with colored paintings.
+Others were brief with no illustrations, but people paid for them, and generally, all the scribes' customers were satisfied.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer